underscoreio/essential-slick/src/pages/8-databases.md

   host = "localhost"
   port = "1433"
   server = "Gillian3/SQLEXPRESS"
-  databaseName = "scdb"
+  databaseName = "chapter01"
-  user = "scuser"
+  user = "essential"
-  password = "mydog"
+  password = "trustno1"
 }
 ~~~

-Note that we've formatted the `connectionPool` line to make it legible.
+Note that we've formatted the `url` line to make it legible.
-In reality all those `&` parameters will be on the same line.
+In reality all those parameters will be on the same line.

 ### Update Slick DriverProfile